 - Where adjustments may need to be made to the academic program, recommendations are discussed with the student, and with the Faculty and other service providers where necessary.
-The DRC develops a Learning Access Plan, which is agreed to by the student.
+The DRC develops an Access Plan, which is agreed to by the student.

-- The LAP is considered for approval by the Associate Dean (Teaching and Learning) from the student's Faculty.
+- The Access Plan is considered for approval by the Associate Dean (Teaching and Learning) from the student's Faculty.

-- When approved, the LAP is distributed to unit chairs, who then forward this information to teaching and support staff as appropriate.
+- When approved, the Access Plan is distributed to unit chairs, who then forward this information to teaching and support staff as appropriate.
 It is also given to the student, who is encouraged to refer to it in discussions with teaching staff.

-- Services and accommodations are reviewed in consultation with the student and the LAP is revised if required.
+- Services and accommodations are reviewed in consultation with the student and the Access Plan is revised if required.

 All students registered with the DRC have provided information about their disability or health condition to the DRC.
 In doing this, they have met their obligations to notify the University of a health condition or disability that requires arrangements to be put in place.
 The DRC holds up-to-date certificates from relevant health professionals for the student on file.